 Over time, the tracks I made on this earth will be completely covered over.
 The time will also come when there will be what some call the “second death.”
 When everyone who knew me will themselves die.
 Their own lives will be covered over by the passing of time.
 There will be no one here who knew me.
 My name may come up very occasionally by someone who may be interested in family history, but beyond that, it’s a blanket of fresh snow.

 The ego struggles so with this truth.
 You may have just felt it’s sadness and resistence as you read those words.

 Here is the Great Truth: the only thing that matters are the imprints or impressions of love we leave within everyone and everything we are in relationship with, while we are walking in this world.
 Those impressions of love help shape the people we know, who in turn bring your effect on them to everyone they know, who in turn….the ripple effect is endless.

-Once you learn the wisdom of dissolving the self into the ocean of Divine love (the One), you are home free.
+Once you learn the wisdom of dissolving the small self into the ocean of Divine love (the One), you are home free.
 The “little me” that we can spend so much time obsessing over while we are walking here, doesn’t matter anymore!
+How freeing is that!?
 What matters is losing the small self in the ocean of love.

 I want my legacy to be lost in the lives of people after me, who can hopefully love (and laugh) just a little better because I took a hike on the earth.
 All the while having no idea that my soul’s journey as Tim Tengblad is in the mix of how they’re living.
 I’m off in the ether of the ocean of love (the One), learning and growing into more Love.